-Going forward, the Company remains focused on marketing the Sky Jade© material collected from the 2021 bulk sampling program.
+Going forward, the Company remains focused on marketing the Sky Jade® material collected from its pilot scale sampling program.
 During the year ended September 30, 2022, 88 kilograms of materials collected during that program, were partially cut and polished, itemized and individually photographed.
 Certain stones were cut into cabochons or faceted type single stones suitable for the use in fine jewellery in order to demonstrate the many options for our product.
-The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022 in order to facilitate the sale of our samples.
+The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022, in order to facilitate the sale of our samples.
 Materials preparation and documentation is key to properly communicating to potential customers the fine quality of this material particularly through online platforms.
-During Q2 2023, a 1.2 kilogram block of the Company's Wyoming Sky Jade© was sold as a "family stone" for proceeds of US\$1,500, setting a price of US\$1,250/kg.
-During the three months ended December 31, 2023, the Company sold a 5.8 kilogram stone of rough jade for US\$11,600 or US\$2,010 per kilogram, intended for use in a carving piece.
-Since marketing efforts began in 2022, total sales of US\$26,840 for 17.1 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall average price at US\$1,572 per kilogram.
+Since marketing efforts began in 2022, total sales of US\$27,484 for 17.8 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall realized average price at US\$1,546 per kilogram of Jade sold to date, excluding sales of finished product.

-In depth technical studies on the genesis of the Wyoming Jades, suitable for submission to peer reviewed scientific publications were also conducted during 2023.
-These studies clarified the special geological relationships between the Sky Jades© and their host rock, significantly increasing the potential jade productive areas which remain to be tested across all Wyoming properties.
+In depth technical studies on the genesis of the Wyoming Jades were conducted during 2023, submitted for scientific blind peer review and published in the British Gemmological Association (Gem-A) The Journal Of Gemmology in April 2024.
+Our publications in this high level, internationally distributed gemstone information source are critical in increasing our product's local and international visibility, as well as laying out testing parameters and specific characteristics useful in properly identifying the Sky Jades for third parties.
+Furthermore, the studies conducted clarified the special geological relationships between the Sky Jades© and their host rock, significantly increasing the potential jade productive areas which remain to be tested across all Wyoming properties.